fasuke85/hackathon-docs/nce-hackathon-2017/README.md

 * **TODO (link til Cross-origin requests and backend-seksjonen)**

 ## Introduction

-Due to the new EU-directive named PSD2, all banks have to share their customer-information and infrastructure with third parties.
-This makes it possible to create applications that, for a given customer, aggregates information and functionality across all the banks he uses.
+Due to the new EU-directive named PSD2, all banks have to give access to account to third parties.
+This makes it possible to create applications that for a given customer aggregates information and functionality across all the banks he or she uses.

 ## Scenario